Little India, Artesia, California: History

 In 1965, the Immigration and Nationality Act abolished restrictive quotas on immigrants from certain regions.
 During the ensuing increase in immigration from India to the United States, many Indians settled in Los Angeles and Orange Counties.
 The region's first Indian grocery store was initially established in Hollywood, but it relocated to Artesia in 1970 at the behest of Indians living in Orange County.
 Other Indian immigrants also settled in Artesia in the 1970s, which was relatively inexpensive at the time.
-As of 1986, there were about 25 Indian businesses on Pioneer Boulevard; the number had grown to about 90 (or 80% of the retail businesses in the core area) as of 1995.
+In 1986, there were about 25 Indian businesses on Pioneer Boulevard; the number had grown to about 90 (or 80% of the retail businesses in the core area) by 1995.

 In the 1980s and 1990s, there were tensions in the community between Indian businesses/residents and non-Indian businesses/residents.
 Some local politicians proposed signage officially designating the area as "Little India" in 2004, but this proved divisive.
 Many opposed such signage on the grounds that it would improperly privilege one ethnic group in a diverse area.
 Ultimately, the area was designated the Artesia International and Cultural Shopping District on street signs.

 As of the late 2010s and early 2020s, the area had begun to struggle as a result of competition from Indian businesses elsewhere in the Los Angeles area and on the internet.